dark-teal-coder/hackathon-2019-tap---go-integration/README.md

 ## Repository Description

-This repository contains the code package participants received during [Classified Post Hackathon 2019](https://www.cpjobs.com/hk/article/hacking-for-brighter-future-hackathon-october-2019)
+This repository contains the code package participants received during [Classified Post Hackathon 2019](https://www.cpjobs.com/hk/article/hacking-for-brighter-future-hackathon-october-2019).

-the-young-generation).
 The entire repository was given in a Hip file on the first day of the competition.

 ## Hackathon Information